My lovely friend and old Kidspot editor, Bron from Maxabella, is sharing with us a post today on her recent family holiday to the Fiji Islands.

 Here are some of the highlights of what we got up to.

-1. Resort hopping
+1. Fiji Resort hopping for families

 There are lots of signs saying “hotel guests only”, but we still had a ball catching the Bula Bus around the 7 resorts it stopped at and jumping in the hotel pool.